wp-plugins/advertising-manager/readme.txt

 Tested up to: 3.9.1
 Stable tag: 3.4.21

 Easily place ads on inside your blog posts, templates, or sidebar widgets.
 Simple to use, with powerful management and optimisation features.
-Words with all popular ad networks including Google Adsense.

 == Description ==